 Work on the Gazetteer started in 2016 and has been launched with the Yorkshire Region, compiled by Mike Haken, which covers some 964 miles of Roman roads, over 10% of the British network.
 We will proceed one region at a time with the North West region to follow next.

 RRRA have been proud to host David Ratledge’s Lancashire pages for the past four years, along with his Cumbria pages since 2017.
-We will be working with David to transfer his work into standard Gazetteer format during 2018, although in the mean time his Lancashire and Cumbria pages remain available by clicking on the North West region opposite.
-Cheshire will complete the picture for the North West, followed by the North East, work for both of which has already begun.
+We will be working with David to transfer his work into standard Gazetteer format during 2018, although in the mean time his Lancashire and Cumbria pages remain available by clicking on the North West region opposite (Update November 2018 - Cheshire pages now added!).
+The North East will follow in 2019, work for which has already begun.
 The full Gazetteer is expected to be complete by December 2022.